Kzitold/Minecraft-updater/README.md

 Download the folder "Update."
 Save folder to where ever.

-txt Instructions in the folder named as such.
-Picture instructions in the Pictorial folder.
+txt Instructions in the README/txt Instructions/ Picture instructions in the README/Pictorial/

 The "Workspace" folder is for myself.
 Contents may or may not work, and may or may not be dangerous.
 I just always get my ideas while at work.
 You understand?